 A crest gate could also be provided to store extra water through the flood period.

-A graded filter is immediately provided at the lower end of the impermeable floor to reduce the uplift pressure, this type of wear is suitable for any type of foundation.
+A graded filter is immediately provided at the lower end of the impermeable floor to reduce the uplift pressure, this type of wear is suitable for every type of foundation.

-This type is suitable for soft sandy foundations.
-It is used where the difference between the weir crest and downstream river bed is not exceed 3 meters.
+This type is suitable for soft sandy foundations used where the difference between the weir crest and downstream river bed is not exceeded by 3 meters.

 A hydraulic jump is formed when the water passes over the sloping glaciers, these types of weirs are of recent origin.